KarthikUday/ESKAPE-AMR-Resistance-Predictor/README.md

 This project applies machine learning to predict antibiotic resistance phenotypes across all six ESKAPE pathogens — the leading cause of hospital-acquired infections globally.
-Using 17,904 phenotypic AMR records sourced directly from the PATRIC database (NIH), a Random Forest, the classifier was trained to distinguish Resistant from Susceptible isolates based on species identity, antibiotic, and drug class features.
+Using 17,904 phenotypic AMR records sourced directly from the PATRIC database (NIH), a Random Forest classifier was trained to distinguish Resistant from Susceptible isolates based on species identity, antibiotic, and drug class features.